-The Millennials on the Move (MOTM) series’ goal is to showcase candid interviews of young millennials and the inspiring stories of how they navigate the world despite the many challenges of travel at such a young age.
+The Young Traveler’s Network (YTN) series’ goal is to showcase candid interviews of young millennials and the inspiring stories of how they navigate the world despite the many challenges of travel at such a young age.
 From study abroad to becoming an expat in some of the most remote corners of the world, these young travelers share their stories to educate, inspire, and empower others to take a travel risk or two.

-I’m excited to share my interview with Millennial on the Move Emily, who at only 19-years-old, is currently working full-time as a polar expedition guide in ANTARCTICA!
+I’m excited to share my interview with Young Traveler, Emily, who at only 19-years-old, is currently working full-time as a polar expedition guide in ANTARCTICA!

 1.)
 Emily!
 I have to admit I am extra excited about your interview.
 Your topic is so cool.
 But let me be patient.
 Go ahead and introduce yourself to everyone to start with.